US beats Japan 7-1 to open women’s world hockey championship

 BRAMPTON, Ontario (AP) — Alex Carpenter scored twice and the United States beat Japan 7-1 on Wednesday to open group play in the women’s world hockey championship.

-Also in Group A, Canada faced Switzerland in the night game.
+Also in Group A, Ann-Renee Desbiens made 11 saves and two-time defending champion Canada beat Switzerland 4-0 in the night game in front of 3,510 fans at the 5,000-seat CAA Centre.
 Earlier in Group B, Jenniina Nylund had three goals to help Finland rout France 14-1.

 Riko Kawaguchi took over in goal in the third from Miyuu Masuhara, allowing goals to Hannah Bilka, Abbey Murphy and new captain Hilary Knight.
 Knight also had two assists, and Carpenter had an assist.